facebook/react-native-website/docs/_getting-started-macos-ios.md

 ## Installing dependencies

-You will need Node, Watchman, the React Native command line interface, Xcode and Cocoapods.
+You will need Node, Watchman, the React Native command line interface, Xcode and CocoaPods.

 While you can use any editor of your choice to develop your app, you will need to install Xcode in order to set up the necessary tooling to build your React Native app for iOS.